 Instructions

-- Preheat oven to 220°C/430°F. Make sure to line a baking sheet with parchment pepper to avoid the dish from sticking to the middle of the pan.
+- Preheat oven to 200°C/400°F. Make sure to line a baking pan with parchment pepper to avoid the salmon from sticking to the pan.

 - In a small saucepan, heat the butter and add the garlic; cook for 1 minute medium-high heat or until the garlic is brown.3 tablespoon butter, 4 cloves garlic